With anything in life, the most important factor is safety - and solar systems are no different.

 - Damage to the insulation caused during installation or later by future building works or rodents, birds, insects

-- Water ingress to cables, conduits, the inverte, solar module, junction box or DC isolators due to poor installation and/or aging
+- Water ingress to cables, conduits, the inverter, solar module, junction box or DC isolators due to poor installation and/or aging

-How can you prevent this fault in your system?
+How can you prevent arc fault in your system?

-Choosing an AC system over a DC system drastically reduces the likelihood of an arching issue in a solar system.
+Choosing an AC system over a DC system drastically reduces the likelihood of an arching issue in a solar system - this information should be considered in the early stages of installing a solar system.

 What should I do if my system experiences an arc fault?